 - Your child may have had a flare of eczema, which led to concerns about a food allergy

 - You may have discussed concerns about your child with her pediatrician, who recommended consultation with a specialist

 When you meet with allergy specialists at The Children’s Hospital of Philadelphia, we will discuss your child’s food reaction history, as well as get a detailed medical and family history.
 Based on your child’s history and findings, our allergy specialists may recommend testing.

 The gold standard for diagnosing a food allergy is to give the child the suspected trigger food in a controlled setting and monitor the results.
 This is called a food challenge test and it can also help determine if your child has outgrown a food allergy.

 Your child’s provider may recommend skin testing.
 Skin-prick testing involves introducing a small quantity of the specific food on your child’s skin, typically on the forearms.

 Intradermal testing — injecting a small amount of the suspected allergen under the surface of the skin — is not recommended for foods.

 Another useful tool in diagnosing and managing food allergies is blood testing, called allergen-specific IgE testing.
 This test measures the level of antibody produced in the blood in response to a food allergen.
-The level of specific IgE to a food in the blood (previously known as RAST testing) does not describe the severity of the reaction if a food is consumed.

 This is a useful tool your allergist may use to measure trends in blood work, in addition to skin testing and reaction history.
 The blood test should not be done on foods that are currently being consumed.